vxaviern/multi-account-deployment-aws/README.md

 Estos scripts configuran las cuentas de los clientes

-Any code changes done to the lambda function (index.ts) will be picked up by the pipeline and a **build will be triggered automatically**

 ## Pre-Requisites
 1. Cuenta de arranque con:
 2. Un repositorio de CodeCommit3